 One of my favourite things about roasting a chicken is the prospect of having delicious leftovers!

-There are countless ways to use up leftover chicken – turn it into a curry, make a chicken risotto, or add some diced chicken to this roasted pepper orzo salad
+There are countless ways to use up leftover chicken – turn it into a curry, make a chicken risotto, make my favourite chicken fried rice or add some diced chicken to this roasted pepper orzo salad.
+You could also make a chicken Caesar pasta salad – a huge favourite in my house!

 If you’re re-heating leftover chicken, remember to make sure the meat is piping hot before serving.
 A meat thermometer inserted into the chicken should read 165C/74F.